Citigroup Centre (Sydney)

 Citigroup Centre is a 243 m skyscraper located on Park Street, Sydney, New South Wales, Australia.
 The building draws its name from Citigroup Australia who is the anchor tenant.

 The building is one of the tallest buildings in Australia, however upon completion in 2000 it was the 8th tallest.
-Citigroup Centre is also the second-tallest building in the city when measured to its spire.
+Citigroup Centre is also the fifth-tallest building in the city when measured to its spire.
 The architect was Crone and Associates.